 When the Chippewa got into a battle they really went out for their life -- for the benefit of the kids, the children, the little children, and the womenfolks.
 They didn't care for their life when it came to protecting this country.
 That's their country.
 "And the quicker we settle it," they felt, "the quicker we can have better times."

 That's what my mother told.
-She told that in her times all the children were put in one place and the menfolks, the old chiefs, and the scouts went ahead and told the other party, "You either move or you'll have it."
+She told that in her times all the children were put in one place and the menfolks -- the old chiefs and the scouts -- went ahead and told the other party, "You either move or you'll have it."

 The number of men who would go out to fight all depended on the scouts' reports.
 If they could do it on so many men, with the men they had available, they'd go.
 They never trusted the womenfolks to go with them, but the womenfolks were always leery and were always ready to help, the same as the men.

 The women were out there backing the men, so when the men went they always had a scout to send messages back.
 They always sent messages with the fast one.
 He had to be fast.
 That scout would give messages to the women.
 If the men couldn't settle the battle, if they needed additional power, the scout was always ready to give the women the report.
 He'd call in right now, and they were right there.
 The women were ready to go.
 They let the children turn aside and they'd really battle, with bow and arrows, and clubs, just like the men.
 They used anything they got ahold of, including knives.
 Even the women!
 Even the women got into it!
 My mother used to tell that they really were back of that chief and back of the scouts in her times too, but by then the battling with the Siouxs was pretty much over in our area.

 That's our angle of it.
 I know that.
 That was something.

-"Yes," he said, "a few of 'em.
-I seen uprises, wars, uprises."
-A few of my relatives and I would be setting by the campfire and we'd ask John questions.
-"What did you see John?"
+A few of my relatives and I would be setting by the campfire

 See what hardship we went through?
 They had-a wake up in the night to go down to see what this was.
 We didn't know what it was gonna be down there.
 You see how we had to beware, to be afraid for our children?

 Being a scout was very good, if you weren't doing foolish things like sneaking up on rocks at night.
-They learnt more.
+Scouts learnt more.
 They learnt all the angles about the way to live.
 A scout made a hero when he found something that had to be done and then made an improvement by working on it.
 They were our main protection years ago.
 We didn't have any law enforcement.
 We only had our own law.

 We never had much trouble in my early times, but when we did, they'd send the scouts to check.
 A chief would say, "Somebody stoled a canoe."
 And maybe he'd send a couple of scouts out.
 The chief decides, and if he decided to send scouts the chief said, "You go out and find that."
 They'd go.
 They worked nights.
 You wouldn't know who they were.
 You never knew.
 Everything was done secretly.
 The scouts just about knew where that problem was, so where did they go?
 They'd go to the nearest settlement.
 They checked.
 Ya, they'd go right to him direct, right to the one they suspected.
 You bet!
 Boy it was just too bad for him if he stole it.
 Ooh, Jesus!!
 There'd be an uprise!

 Scouts were working for our protection, but most of the time they just hunted and searched for food.
-The scout was always searching for the big patch of berries during berrytime.(7) When he got through working he came home and they had a big bowl of soup for him, and fried bread.
-He had a good meal and he laid down.
-He told the women, "Listen, you go up to that big cluster of pine, on the north side there's berries in there.
+The scout was always searching for the big patch of berries during berry time.(8) When he got through working he came home and the women had a big bowl of soup for him, and fry bread.(9) He had a good meal and he laid down.
+He told the women, "Listen, you go up to that big cluster of pine; on the north side, there's berries in there.
 There's also berries on the south side.
 There's berries all over in there.
 You can't miss them.
 And by the berries up there I shot a deer."
-A number of times he shot a deer.
+A number of times he shot a deer while scouting for berries.
 He said, "The deer is laying over there."

-2. Probably two or three.
+3. Probably just two or three.

 |to top of page / A-Z index|